 Under the Licensing and Sales Agreements (the "Licensing and Sales Agreements") between each of the Subsidiaries and NSI, the Company, through its Subsidiaries, is contractually obligated to pay a distributor commission expense of 42% of commissionable product sales (with the exception of South Korea where, due to government regulations, the Company uses a formula based upon a maximum payout of 35% of commissionable product sales).
 The Licensing and Sales Agreements provide that the Company is to satisfy this obligation by paying commissions owed to local distributors.
 In the event that these commissions exceed 42% of commissionable product sales, the Company is entitled to receive the difference from NSI.
 In the event that the commissions paid are lower than 42%, the Company must pay the difference to NSI.
 Under this formulation, the Company's total commission expense is fixed at 42% of commissionable product sales in each country (except for South Korea).
 The 42% figure has been set on the basis of NSI's experience over the past eight years during which period actual commissions paid in a given year together with the cost of administering the Global Compensation Plan have ranged between 41% and 43% of commissionable product sales for such year (averaging approximately 42%).
-In the event that actual commissions payable to distributors from sales in the Company's markets vary from these historical results, whether as a result of changes in distributor behavior or changes to the Global Compensation Plan or in the event that NSI's cost of administering the Global Compensation Plan or in the event that NSI's cost of administering the Global Compensation Plan increases or decreases, the Licensing and Sales Agreements provide that the intercompany settlement figure may be modified to more accurately reflect actual results.
+In the event that actual commissions payable to distributors from sales in the Company's markets vary from these historical results, whether as a result of changes in distributor behavior or changes to the Global Compensation Plan or in the event that NSI's cost of administering the Global Compensation Plan increases or decreases, the Licensing and Sales Agreements provide that the intercompany settlement figure may be modified to more accurately reflect actual results.
 This could result in the Company becoming obligated to make greater settlement payments to NSI under the Licensing and Sales Agreements.
-Such additional payments could adversely affect the Company
+Such additional payments could adversely affect the Company's results of operations.
+Because the Company licenses the right to use the Global Compensation Plan from NSI, the structure of the plan, including commission rates, is under the control of NSI.